Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 “Probable cause” for an arrest is a slightly higher standard.
 In the context of a DUI arrest, it means that a reasonable and cautious officer has a rational basis to believe that:

-- You are too drunk or stoned to drive a vehicle safely, or
+- You are too drunk or stoned to drive a vehicle safely (driving with impairment), or

-- Your blood alcohol concentration (BAC) is .08% or higher.3
+- Your blood alcohol concentration (BAC) is above the legal limit (.08% or higher).3

 Common ways an officer can show probable cause are Nevada preliminary DUI breath tests and field sobriety tests.
 But if the officer had no reasonable suspicion to administer the tests in the first place, the test results are inadmissible.
 And so is any evidence based on them – such as an evidentiary Nevada DUI blood test or DUI breath test.